lynnfaraday/aresmush.com/features/skills.md

 - skills
 ---

 AresMUSH comes with the [FS3 Skills and Combat System](/fs3/fs3-3) built in, providing a complete character creation and conflict resolution system.
 FS3 is a unique skills system designed specifically for MUSHes.
+However, FS3 is entirely optional.
+You can turn it off with a mouse click in the configuration settings.

-Plugins for several off-the-shelf skills systems can easily be installed, including:
+Other plugins for several off-the-shelf skills systems can easily be installed, including:

 * Fate
 * Cortex